Growing up, the first bit of financial advice our parents gave us was probably to save money – and as much of it as possible for a rainy day.

 Once you’ve settled your emergency fund, you can then determine how much of your surplus savings can be invested over a longer duration.
 Remember, the sooner you start investing, the more time your money has to grow due to the magic of compounding returns.

 Not sure where to start?
 Explore Syfe’s range of investment portfolios here.
 If your aim is to build a passive income stream, you can consider Syfe’s REIT+ portfolio which tracks the SGX iEdge S-REIT Leaders Index.
-If you’re comfortable with risk and want the potential for higher returns, Syfe’s Equity100 portfolio offers 100% exposure to global equities.
+If you’re comfortable with risk and want the potential for higher returns, Syfe’s Core Equity100 portfolio offers 100% exposure to global equities.

 Ultimately, keeping all your money in the bank is a missed opportunity.
 Your emergency fund deserves a smarter home, just as your surplus cash should be invested to hedge against inflation and help you keep building wealth.